ilieadrian/codingBootcampTestimonialsSlider/README.md

 <h3>Installation</h3>

-To run the project locally :
+To run the project locally:

   1. Clone the repository: